Rafe-code/qaoa_err_invest/README.md

 ### Hardware

-For this investigation, freely-available IBM hardware was used due to its accessibility and record of strong documentation online through the open-source library QISKIT [\[5\]](#ref-5).
-All devices offered under the free plan have identical specifications.
-The device `ibm_brisbane` was chosen arbitrarily.
+For this investigation, freely available IBM hardware was chosen for its accessibility and strong QISKIT documentation [\[5\]](#ref-5).
+The device `ibm_brisbane` was chosen arbitrarily, as all devices offered under the free plan have identical specifications

 Generally, in each layer of the QAOA algorithm, the gate error contribution is dominated by the 2-qubit `Rzz` gate, with IBM reporting an error rate two orders of magnitude higher for the `Rzz` gate as compared to the `Rx` gate for `ibm_brisbane` [\[7\]](#ref-7).
 In this investigation, these gates were probed independently for their relationship between error rate and angle of rotation.
 Due to the larger contribution of the `Rzz` gate to the overall QAOA circuit error, this gate was investigated using the limited free resources of the `ibm_brisbane` device.
 The `Rx` gate was investigated using only the IBM simulator provided in QISKIT, loaded with an `ibm_brisbane` noise model.

 ### Evaluation Metrics

-This investigation is concerned primarily with the how the error rates of the `Rz` and `Rx` gates change for differing rotation angles, rather than their absolute values.
+This investigation focussed on how the error rates of the `Rz` and `Rx` gates vary with rotation angles, rather than their absolute values.
 Therefore, a simple metric was chosen to track this, named here as the relative error, E<sub>rel</sub>, given by

 E<sub>rel</sub> = (N<sub>measured</sub> - N<sub>expected</sub>) / N<sub>expected</sub>